 Programs of study

-The Department offers degree programs in environmental science and geology as well as in geology-physics in partnership with the Department of Physics.
+The Department offers degree programs in environmental science, environmental geology and geology as well as in geology-physics in partnership with the Department of Physics.
 Research strengths at the Department of Earth Sciences include environmental geosciences, sedimentary systems, natural resources, earth materials and geodynamics.

 Geology involves the study of the composition, structure and evolution of the Earth and other planetary bodies.
 The discipline builds from a basic understanding of physics, chemistry, and often biology, and extends into many specialties like mineralogy, petrology, paleontology, sedimentary systems, environmental geology, economic geology, geochemistry, structural geology and geophysics.